ESMValGroup/ESMValCore/doc/quickstart/run.rst

 in the subdirectory
 `recipes <https://github.com/ESMValGroup/ESMValTool/blob/main/esmvaltool/recipes/>`__
 and run that.
+To work with installed recipes, the ESMValTool package provides the ``esmvaltool recipes`` command, see :ref:`esmvaltool:recipes_command`.

 If the configuration file is not in the default location ``~/.esmvaltool/config-user.yml``, you can pass its path explicitly: